 The way I travel is similar to the way I spend my free time when I'm NOT traveling, actually, and I mean that in a GOOD way: I behave like an experienced tourist in my own hometown.
 What do I mean?

 My days off are precious, and I don't seem to get enough of them.
-I value free time almost obsessively, and have ever since my days of working full time in a law firm WHILE SIMULTANEOUSLY attending college full time on weekends, an intense, stimulating, year-long, hard-slog-to-the-degree that required that I work hard nearly every waking moment.
+I value free time almost obsessively, and have ever since my days of working full time in a law firm (plus overtime) WHILE SIMULTANEOUSLY attending college full time on weekends.
+That was an intense, stimulating, exhausting, year-long, hard-slog-to-the-degree that required that I work hard nearly every waking moment.
 Without those kinds of obligations, free time is something to celebrate!
 So I celebrate it with activities that I enjoy, wherever I am.
 Since I live in San Francisco and explore it actively, I seek out new experiences, and revisit old favorite places as if I'm new to town.
 (Sometimes I work so much, I do feel like I am just visiting!)

 I go to art museums and take in new shows, look at how other artists solve the kind of problems of visual expression that I am trying to solve, and give in to temptation in the museum gift shop's book section.